Scientific Name

 Description

-Sedum makinoi 'Ogon' is a spreading ground cover with slender stems and small bright gold leaves.
-It typically forms a dense mat, growing up to 2 inches (5 cm) tall and creeping up to 12 inches (30 cm) wide.
+Sedum makinoi 'Ogon' is a spreading ground cover with slender stems and small, bright golden-yellow leaves.
+It typically forms a dense mat, growing up to 2 inches (5 cm) in height and spreading up to 12 inches (30 cm) in width.
 The leaves are rounded and can measure only 0.25 inches (0.6 cm) in diameter.
 The best golden color usually occurs when the plant grows in some afternoon shade.

 The tiny flowers are star-shaped, yellow-green, and appear in summer.